 In the last years, we’ve seen the birth of sIFR (scalable Inman Flash Replacement), a way to replace typeface text with Flash movies on the fly.
 Also, swfIR (swf Image Replacement) was using unobtrusive JavaScript, progressive enhancement and Flash to enhance existing images with visual effects.
 Faust is another example using a similar technique.
 Even the old issue with SEO and Flash has seen progress using unobtrusive Javascript.

 Accessibility is still a problem with Flash, but I’m glad to see that some progress happens every year.
-I suppose that WPF/E will start it all over again in a year or so, but that’s another story.
+I suppose that WPF/E will start the debate all over again in a year or so, but that’s another story.

 Comments